The Best Errors & Omissions Insurance Companies for 2026

 Business Location

 States may have different insurance requirements as a condition of permitting and licensure for businesses in a certain field.
 Typically these provisions require that a business carry a policy and/or that the policy guarantees a certain level of coverage.
-For professional liability coverage, this is most common for highly regulated, specialized fields like medicine or law.
-However, some construction and real estate-related professions like contractors, home inspectors, and real estate agents may have these requirements as well.
-In states where such a requirement exists, businesses may pay more to meet their minimum coverage requirements than they would in other jurisdictions.
+For professional liability coverage, these state mandates are actually more common for certain real estate-related professions—such as home inspectors and real estate agents—than they are for doctors or lawyers.
+While highly regulated, only a small minority of states legally require insurance for legal or medical licenses.
+For contractors, while E&O is frequently a contractual requirement, state licensing boards typically mandate general liability and surety bonds rather than professional liability insurance.
+In states where such a requirement exists for your specific trade, businesses may pay more to meet their minimum coverage requirements than they would in other jurisdictions.

 Coverage Limits & Deductibles